The Cross and the Switchblade (film): Reception

-The film received positive reviews from Christians and moviegoers alike.
+The film received positive reviews from Christians and general moviegoers alike.
 Pat Boone regards the film as one of his favourites.
 "I took a huge gamble with that film," he says.
 "Financially it didn't pay off because I did it for next to nothing – I virtually did it as a charity but I don't regret it at all.
 Within its limitations it was a very well made film."